-Every Stanton homeowner needs a water heater to take a shower, wash their hands, brush their teeth, or anything else requiring hot water.
+Every homeowner needs a water heater to take a shower, wash their hands, brush their teeth, or anything else requiring hot water.
 Like most every component of a house, water heaters mess up from time to time, due to sediment buildup, broken valves, or excessive wear.

 Before a plumber can fix a water heater, it needs to be drained.
 Nobody wants to pay plumbers to sit around and watch a water heater drain, so educate yourself of how to drain one properly in the event it malfunctions.